77meow/portfolio/README.md

 - change the colors to blue and grey
 - change the lines into dotted lines

-# FeedBack from friends after my first edition
+# Feedback from friends after my first edition

 Overall the first draft is clear and understandable.
 They can directly see the trend and comparison among months and between the two years.
 However, there are also a few places to improve.
 I list some main points below!